Magathane Assembly constituency

-Magathane Vidhan Sabha Constituency is one of the 288 Vidhan Sabha (Legislative Assembly) constituencies of Maharashtra state in western India.
+Magathane Assembly constituency is one of the 288 Vidhan Sabha (Legislative Assembly) constituencies of Maharashtra state in western India.

 Overview

 Magathane constituency is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.

 Magathane is part of the Mumbai North Lok Sabha constituency along with five other Vidhan Sabha segments, namely Dahisar, Borivali, Kandivali East, Charkop, and Malad West in the Mumbai Suburban district.